 Tuition rates, preliminary schedule, travel information, and details about our discount for cohorts can be found on our event page at the link above!

-Workshop Description and Objectives
+Workshop Description & Objectives

 This intensive workshop will offer rigorous skill-building in narrative competence and provides an intensive introductory experience to the methods and skills of narrative medicine.
 These practices are then applicable to unlimited clinical and non-clinical settings.
-Participants will experience plenary presentations by the founders of the Division of Narrative Medicine in both live and asynchronous formats, and will engage with faculty and each other live via Zoom for interactive presentations, Q&A, and small group work.
+Participants will experience plenary presentations by the founders of the Division of Narrative Medicine and will engage with faculty and each other for interactive presentations, Q&A, and small group work.
 Participants will learn effective techniques for attentive listening, adopting others’ perspectives, accurate representation, and reflective reasoning.
 Plenary presentations by faculty open up themes of how stories and art work, exploring concepts such as creativity, ethics, bearing witness, and empathy, while the small groups practice rigorous skills in close reading, creative writing, and responding to the writings of others.
 Close reading is an integral part of the workshop as is short prompted writing and discussion.
-Participants will gain access to our online resources prior to the start of the workshop where all information necessary to prepare for the weekend is provided, including literary texts, film, visual art, and seminar articles in the field of narrative medicine by leading educators.
+Participants will gain access to online resources prior to the start of the workshop where all information necessary and required to prepare for the weekend is provided, including literary texts, film, visual art, and seminar articles in the field of narrative medicine by leading educators.

 Come work and study with us in-person in New York City for a weekend.
 Connect with colleagues from the world over to learn the narrative skills of close reading, attentive listening, and creative writing.
 Find out how your own imagination can reveal things you know unawares.
 Experience the deep bonds that can form among clinicians and those who care about health care in short periods of small group intensive narrative work.
 Recognize and be recognized as ones who have care within them.